9 Battle-Tested Tips to Turn Stress Into Success

 I came to this realization after my wife was diagnosed with breast cancer.
 In the days following, it became so clear to me what really matters, and no matter how stressful business or entrepreneurship might be, it’s nothing compared to the health and safety of those you love.
 The takeaway is that no matter how important the situation might be, there is never a reason to let panic and anxiety set in.
 Stay focused on the important things and keep everything in perspective.

-—Nafisé Nina Hodjat, founder and managing attorney of The SLS Firm
+—Nafisé Nina Hodjat, managing attorney of The SLS Firm